dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 ```

 The other one is a Red Hat Enterprise Linux Atomic Host Vagrant box,
-that has a Vagrantfile that will set up and run OpenShift during bringup.
+that has a Vagrantfile that will set up and run OpenShift during launch.
 This box will be known as **deploy.example.com** for the purposes of
 this lab and will have the IP address `10.1.2.3`.